-We were against the war for all the reasons that intelligent, worthy people were against the war.
-We did not think a large, important country should intimidate smaller, less important ones.
-It did not, to us, seem fair.
-We thought the Commissioner, whether through folly or malice, had committed a series of mis- At the end of the Parade, prompted by a signal in the sky, we were all cued to release our balloons.
+So we organized the Parade.
+In the Parade we all held balloons, and all walked silently one behind another.
+Officials sent by the Commissioner were there to study us, contain us if necessary.
+(Contain our balloons?)
+The officials did not hold balloons; but ominously tucked into their belts were long pointed needles.
+At the end of the Parade, prompted by a signal in the sky, we were all cued to release our balloons.
 It was all to take place within an instant of a second.
 Simultaneously countless balloons of every color and form, each bearing a message-of-peace were to rise in an overwhelming spectacle of love and brotherhood.
 This, if anything, would impress the Commissioner.
 This, if anything, would end the war.
 This, if anything, would bring peace.
 And so when the signal was given all proceeded perfectly.
 Up went the balloons.
 Only mine went up much slower than all the rest.
 My balloon, you see, carried me with it.
 I had forgotten (watching some official as he toyed with his needle) to let go.
-And before the frightening horror of the situation had imprinted itself upon my feeble mind I was far too high to consider, even for a The array of color above me soon dispersed and I was tugged along by the bummer Soft Persuasion (Bossa Nova) Dave Huezo Gretta Anderson Barb Treis Biff and Shirley Galbraith Paul McCartney Mike Ugino Vince Eagan Wayne Esseo and Jeff Noonan (8:45 - - 12:00) \$.25 ASPARAGUS TIPS The amazing tip of this week (dedicated to my loyal fans T. Henehan & P. Clinton), a deck reminiscent of Father Flanigan's Boys' Town, is He Ain't Heavy, He's My Brother.
-This not so heavy, but brisk, slick, dynamite bouncer with pleasant, teen-oriented lyrics should bring the Hollies to the front lines of the chart contenders. iim e brogan THE OBSERVER Proposals submitted to change ceremony INTERESTED IN THE STUDY OF LAW?
+And before the frightening horror of the situation had imprinted itself upon my feeble mind I was far too high to consider, even for a moment, letting go.
+The array of color above me soon dispersed and I was tugged along by the Dummer Soft Persuasion (Bossa Nova) Dave Huezo Gretta Anderson Barb Treis Biff and Shirley Galbraith Paul McCartney Mike Ugino Vince Eagan Wayne Esseo and Jeff Noonan (8:45--12:00) \$.25 ASPARAGUS TIPS The amazing tip of this week (dedicated to my loyal fans T. Henehan & P. Clinton), a deck reminiscent of Father Flanigan's Boys' Town, is He Ain't Heavy, He's My Brother.
+This not so heavy, but brisk, slick, dynamite bouncer with pleasant, teen-oriented lyrics should bring the Hollies to the front lines of the chart contenders. jim e brogan THE OBSERVER Proposals submitted to change ceremony INTERESTED IN THE STUDY OF LAW?